CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 /// type=SS, answer=[5]

-Which statements correctly describe a prepared statement?
+Which statement best describes a prepared statement?

 - It is used to alter SQL commands.